hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 * Maybe: Add support for string/buf data type wrt iflt|gt|le|ge

-* iobread in TCPServer.Prg seems to read more than once, when nc sends data to it once Need to check whats occuring, initially by adding a iobwrite to console of what is read.
+* Sometimes iobread in TCPServer.Prg seems to read more than once, when nc sends data to it once.
+Need to check whats occuring, initially by adding a iobwrite to console of what is read.
+  * this could be also to do with some signals triggering wrt the process or so.
+    Have forgotten, if I have implemented logic to continue reading, if read returns due to a signal.